 What a year it’s been for the class of 2013.
 From the intense work on their nonprofit projects to facing their fears on the high ropes course, this class has shown nothing short of amazing work.
-It all came to a close at their graduation ceremony on May 9th, where all 24 of them were officially recognized as BRLI graduates and applauded for their hard work.
+It all came to a close at their graduation ceremony on May 9th, where all 24 leaders were officially recognized as BRLI graduates and applauded for their hard work.

-BRLI’s 2013 curriculum was designed to give participants an in depth look into the regional economy, encompassing everything from transportation to energy, education to healthcare, and entertainment to City services.
-A number of expert panelists, behind the scenes tours, and presentations ensured this year’s class was offered a first-hand look into the business makeup of our community.
+BRLI’s 2013 curriculum was designed to give participants an in-depth look into the regional economy.
+It encompassed everything from transportation to energy, education to healthcare, and entertainment to city services.
+A number of expert panelists, behind-the-scenes tours, and presentations ensured this year’s class was offered a first-hand look into the business makeup of our community.

-Class members worked with the organizations to address challenges and opportunities and move their respective missions forward.
-Specifically, the Penobscot Theatre group created a plan to leverage the Theatre’s 40th Anniversary, plan a celebration around the occassion, and increase support and subscriptions for the Theatre.
-The Libary group created a plan to boost the Library’s fundraising and marketing efforts and keep the Library relevant and integral to the community moving forward.
+Class members worked with the organizations to address challenges, provide opportunities, and move their respective missions forward.
+Specifically, the Penobscot Theatre group created a plan to leverage the Theatre’s 40th Anniversary, plan a celebration around the occasion, increase support, and subscriptions for the Theatre.
+The Libary group created a plan to boost the Library’s fundraising and marketing efforts to keep the Library relevant and integral to the community moving forward.

 As is tradition, the class wraps up every year with the “facing challenges” session at the high ropes course.
 Participants are faced with a number of high ropes obstacles to complete, which is no easy task at 30 or 40 feet in the air.
-But what occurred is probably the most telling element of this program.
+What occurred is probably the most telling element of this program.

 Barbara Dunakin, PCHC; Bonnie Melanson, Bangor Savings Bank; Dan Pittman, Eaton Peabody; Hayley Gilman, MetLife; Jamie St. Clair, Key Bank; Jason Clay, Governor’s Restaurant; Joel Farley, EMMC; John Belding, UMaine AMC; Katrina Mumford, EMCC; Kevin Peterson, Bangor Hydro; Kirsten Ismail, UBS Financial; Kristen Card, Husson University; Lynn Doughty, John Bapst; Maren McGillicuddy, Nickerson & O’Day; Matt Donahue, Big Brothers Big Sisters of Midcoast Maine; Melanie Klein-Robbenhaar, Husson University; Melissa Huston, Good Shepherd Food Bank; Michael Elliott, Lighthouse Web Solutions; Natalie Degerstrom, Girl Scouts of Maine; Patrick Hughes, Hughes Associates; Peter Philbrick, Coffee News; Stacie Buzzell, People’s United; Tricia Peterson, EMHS; Vanessa Madore, Maine Savings FCU.